ABELIA CHINENSIS (_syn A. rupestris_).--The Rock Abelia China, 1844.

 pink--indeed, almost white.
 It makes an excellent wall plant, but by

-no means refuses to grow and flower freely without either shelter or
+refuses to grow and flower freely without either shelter or

 protection, provided a fairly rich and well drained soil is provided.